Mean Gene answers your Fireworks FAQ about 4th of July Fireworks.

 A: YES!!
 Mean Gene Fireworks is the only firework stand open on July 5th.

-We send the fireworks from our 11 sales locations to these two and blow them out at ridiculously low prices.
+We send the remaining unsold fireworks from our other sales locations to this one and blow them out at ridiculously low prices.
 First come first served and while supplies last!!!

 Q: Where is the closest retail fireworks location to Portland?